appwrite-community/htf24-hackathon-submissions/RULES.md

 - It is mandatory to use Appwrite Cloud during this hackathon.
 You can [avail free Cloud credits](https://apwr.dev/hacktoberfest) for your team to use during the hackathon.

+- Projects will be judged based on the following criteria:
+    1. **Product Thinking**
+        - Usefulness of the project in a real-world scenario.
+        - Completeness of the features implemented.
+    2. **UI/UX**
+        - The overall look, layout, color usage, and positioning in the application.
+    3. **Code**
+        - `(clean code, proper naming conventions, use of linter);`
+        - Use of best practices.
+    4. **Usage of Appwrite**
+        - Is Appwrite central to the functioning of your project?
+        - How many and how well the different Appwrite services have been leveraged

 - Hackers are allowed to work on multiple teams and submit multiple projects.

 - Only one member from each team will submit the project.
 They must add the GitHub usernames of all other team members in the submission.